antronerds/r2-training-courses/docs/Finding_structural_variants.md

 *Not every cancer has determining somatic mutations.
 Using the full power of WGS data, relevant structural variants can be traced also and linked to potential causes of disease*

 In this course we will introduce R2, the web based genomics analysis and visualization application.
 Throughout the course an integrative approach to genomics data will be used.
-By combining sequencing data with expression data and vice versa new insights can be derived.
+By combining sequencing data with expression data and vice versa, new insights can be derived.
 Throughout this course we'll focus on data of the childhood tumor neuroblastoma.

 We hope to show how R2 can be used to visualize and analyze your WGS data.
 Please note that this training session requires accounts with additional access.
-Please make sure you have obtained a proper account from the tutors.
+Therefore, make sure that you have obtained a proper account from the tutors.

 This resource is located online at http://r2-training-courses.readthedocs.io
+Additional courses can be found at the same address.

 Introduction
 ------------